KelvinMathew2004/Fitness-Forum/README.md

 Submitted by: **Kelvin Mathew**

-This web app: **Dynamic forum for fitness enthusiasts to connect and share their journey.
+This web app: **FitnessFirst is a dynamic forum for fitness enthusiasts to connect and share their journey.
 Users can create posts across various categories like workouts, nutrition, and progress, fostering in-depth discussions through comments.
 The platform intelligently enhances posts by automatically fetching relevant images.
 If a user creates a workout post, it pulls an exercise image from the ExerciseDB API.
 For all other categories, it finds a high-quality photo from the Unsplash API based on the post's title, ensuring every thread is visually engaging.**

 Time spent: **17** hours spent in total